sgryphon/essential-diagnostics/Examples/packages/Essential.Diagnostics.1.1.20103.0/ReadMe.txt

 Version History
 ---------------

-v1.1.patch1
+v1.1.20103 (January 2012)

+* Feature #4: Add HttpContext items -- RequestUrl, RequestPath, UserHostAddress, AppData.
-* ISSUE #1: TraceFormatter.cs dependent on System.Windows.Forms.
+* Issue #1: TraceFormatter.cs dependent on System.Windows.Forms.
   We only want the application name part, so use either Assembly.GetEntryAssembly() directly, or for native code use kernel32 GetModuleFileName(), without checking security.

-* ISSUE #2: traceSource.TraceInformation("Information message") throws exception with SqlDatabaseTraceListener.
+* Issue #2: traceSource.TraceInformation("Information message") throws exception
+  with SqlDatabaseTraceListener.
 (Issue was in TraceListenerBase and affected all listeners.)
+* Issue #12: Allow currently open log file to be shared with another program (for read access only).

 v1.1.10711 (July 2011)